KeepBitcoinFree-org/bch-admin/README.md

 ## Tech

-BCH Admin uses a few tools to provide a BCH wallet in the browser:
+BCH Admin uses a few tools to provide a Bitcoin Cash, BCH, wallet within the browser:

 - HTML
 - CSS